AntoineRb/AntoineRb/README.md

    * I'm currently in Simplon bootcamp to become app developers.

-   * I'm starting to learn TypeScript and soon React.

    * I like python because it offers a lot of possibilities (Web, Software, Robotics...).